Daniel in the lions' den

-Daniel in the lions' den is a story found in chapter 6 of the Book of Daniel.
-It tells of how the biblical Daniel is saved from lions by the God "because [he] was found blameless before him" (Daniel 6:22).
-It parallels and complements chapter 3, the story of Shadrach, Meshach, and Abednego: each beggining with the jealousy of pagans directed towards Israelites who had not forfeited their faith in God for the worship of idols like all the others followed by an imperial edict requiring them to compromise their religion, and concludes with divine deliverance and a king who confesses the greatness of the God of the Israelites and issues an edict of royal protection.
+Daniel in the Lions' Den is a story found in chapter 6 of the Book of Daniel.
+It tells of how the biblical Daniel is saved from lions by God "because [he] was found blameless before Him" (Daniel 6:22).
+It parallels and complements chapter 3, the story of Shadrach, Meshach, and Abednego: each beginning with the jealousy of pagans directed towards Israelites who had not forfeited their faith in God for the worship of idols like all the others followed by an imperial edict requiring them to compromise their religion, and concludes with divine deliverance and a king who confesses the greatness of the God of the Israelites and issues an edict of royal protection.
 The tales making up chapters 1–6 of Daniel date no earlier than the Hellenistic period, and might date earlier to the Persian period after the Babylonian captivity (5th to 2nd century BC) and were probably originally independent, but were collected in the mid-2nd century BC and expanded shortly afterwards with the visions of the later chapters to produce the modern book.

 Summary of the biblical narrative

 In Daniel 6, Daniel is raised to high office by his royal master Darius the Mede.
-Daniel's jealous rivals trick Darius into issuing a decree that for thirty days no prayers should be addressed to any god or man but Darius himself; anyone who disobeys this edict is to be thrown to the lions.
+Daniel's jealous rivals trick Darius into issuing a decree that, for thirty days, no prayers should be addressed to any god or man but Darius himself; anyone who disobeys this edict is to be thrown to the lions.
 Pious Daniel continues to pray daily to the God of Israel; and the king, although deeply distressed, must condemn Daniel to death, for the edicts of the Medes and Persians cannot be altered.
 Hoping for Daniel's deliverance, Darius has him cast into the pit.
-At daybreak the king hurries to the place and cries out anxiously, asking if God had saved his friend.
+At daybreak, the king hurries to the place and cries out anxiously, asking if God had saved his friend.
 Daniel replies that his God had sent an angel to close the jaws of the lions, "because I was found blameless before him".
 The king commands that those who had conspired against Daniel be thrown to the lions in his place with their wives and children, and that the whole world should tremble and fear before the God of Daniel.